EUMEL-Suite/EUMEL.Dj/MARPME.md

 * C# features
 	* Discrds (aka. underscore)
 	* `FileSystemMp3Searcher` has a record `private record SongWrapper(Song Song, string Id, Uri Location)`

+* Logging
+	* Serilog with trace
+	* different config for different "apps"

+* UpVote/DownVote with ID only, no additional song info

+* HUGE feature: download and queue youtube
+	* different implementation
+	* ìmplement "share with Eumel DJ"
+	* another handler to download and add (if backend/playlist provider supports "download") or provider is wrapped/decorated with youtube downloader

+* Settings per "subclass" which means a more generic "send parts of config to subclass"
+	* section name == class name
+	* send as config string to provider or dynamic?